honetools/formats/Service API.md

 You use the project management API to retrieve the list of projects for a given user, create new ones, and retrieve and change metadata regarding a project, such as the project name or list of authorized users.

 Deleting a project is currently not supported in the management API.
-You must use the Sway web UI for this.
+You must use the Hone web UI for this.

 ### Get projects